Integrating WebRTC Phone into Web Pages Using CommPeak

 async function initializeJsSIP() {

-const token = await getJwtToken(); // we have defined this function in previous step
+const token = await getJwtToken(); // We defined this function in the previous step

 const socket = new JsSIP.WebSocketInterface('wss://sip.commpeak.com:7443');